Odyssey

 Explorer - AddItemsToPlaylist mutation adding variables for input

-When we run the again, we'll still receive data, but this time we've got an error code, a failure message and a null playlist.
+When we run the mutation again, we'll still receive data, but this time we've got an error code, a failure message and a null playlist.

 Our mutation is working! 🎉